matteo-balzerani/flickrService/README.md

 i.e.: http://localhost:8080/swagger-ui.html

 - http://localhost:8080/pingFlickr test the connection to Flickr
-- http://localhost:8080/download retrieve images from Flickr
+- http://localhost:8080/download retrieve images from Flickr using tags
-- http://localhost:8080/search retrieve information in Local DB/Storage
+- http://localhost:8080/search retrieve information in Local DB/Storage using tags(in AND or OT mode) and/or title